GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Notes: Manuall mapped to only one, very obscure and specific term.
 Not bothering to map
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

-#### cell cycle G1 RCV_000104
-* Notes: No annotation to cell cycle phase terms
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### retina development RCV_000295
 * Key class: [retina development in camera-type eye](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0060041)
 * Pattern: [is_a_OR_part_of_OR_regulates](../../patterns/is_a_OR_part_of_OR_regulates.md)